 Limitations

 This study had several limitations.
 The retrospective nature without the establishment of inclusion criteria prior to the beginning of the study and the use of clinically diagnosed myocarditis could lead to the inclusion of patients who did not have myocarditis.
-The absence of cases of heart transplantation could be because our centre has not a heart transplant program.
+The absence of cases of heart transplantation could be because our center does not have a heart transplant program.
 Therefore, it is possible that more severe cases of myocarditis were referred directly to hospitals with a heart transplant program.
 Although our mortality rate was low and consistent with the recent literature, it could also be influenced by this fact, and this could limit the risk factors provided.
 Also, the time of follow-up was short, and this could prevent the analysis of risk factors for long-term outcomes.
 Finally, none of our patients received immunomodulatory therapy, a promising therapeutic strategy as suggested by several randomized trials.
-This could impact on the outcomes observed in our study, but this kind of therapy remains investigational mainly at this time and requires further elucidation.
+This could impact the outcomes observed in our study, but this kind of therapy remains investigational mainly at this time and requires further elucidation.
 Of note, despite not using these treatments, our outcomes were similar to those studies that used them.

-In conclusion, the timely diagnosis of myocarditis in children, previously to a severe presentation as FM, is challenging due to the heterogeneous and unspecific clinical presentation and the low diagnostic accuracy of most non-invasive laboratory tests.
-Myocarditis should be considered among the differential diagnosis in infants with prolonged viral infections (overall with respiratory signs or symptoms) that not improve and lead to multiple medical consultations.
-Echocardiography remains the most useful diagnostic tool for myocarditis, and the presence of severe LV dysfunction at admission resulted the primary predictor for poor outcomes.
-Younger ages, a prolonged course of the disease and NT-proBNP levels are some factors that could help to identify these high-risk patients in ED.
+In conclusion, the timely diagnosis of myocarditis in children is challenging due to the heterogeneous and unspecific clinical presentation and the low diagnostic accuracy of most non-invasive laboratory tests.
+Myocarditis should be considered among the differential diagnosis in infants with prolonged viral infections (overall with respiratory signs or symptoms) that does not improve and leads to multiple medical consultations.
+Echocardiography remains the most useful diagnostic tool for myocarditis, and the presence of severe LV dysfunction at admission was the primary predictor for poor outcomes.
+Younger ages, a prolonged course of the disease, and NT-proBNP levels are some factors that could help to identify these high-risk patients in ED.

 Article Highlights